 For proof, look no further than the many international restaurants that are popping up and their long lines on opening day.
 These culinary giants come in with instant brand recognition and unlimited funds.

 So how do smaller, local restaurants compete with the big name restaurants?
-With limited funds and limited time, restaurant owners often forget to build their brand and market it properly – a critical mistake because digital marketing for your restaurant is the great equalizer.
+With a limited budget for digital marketing and limited time, restaurant owners often forget to build their brand and market it properly – a critical mistake because digital marketing for your restaurant is the great equalizer.

 Digital Marketing: The Great Equalizer